franklinqin0/blog/docs/algo/README.md

 date: 2020-10-14
 ---

-This site is composed of notes for algorithm problems I solved, mainly on [Leetcode](https://leetcode.com).
+This site is composed of notes for algorithm problems I solved, mainly on [LeetCode](https://leetcode.com).

 ## Why I Am Doing This

-While most people do Leetcode to find a (better) job, I do it for multiple reasons: review my algorithm knowledge, improve coding skills, and ofc find an SDE job.
+While most people do LeetCode to find a (better) job, I do it for multiple reasons: review my algorithm knowledge, improve coding skills, and of course be ready to find a CS job.

-Other than these reasons, I also learned `C++` along the way because there are many solutions on Leetcode discussions written in the language.

 ## Languages